grommet/grommet/grommet/src/js/components/FormField/README.md

 **component**

 The component to insert in the FormField.
-Grommet will add update the form values when this field changes
+Grommet will add update the form values when this field changes.
+Any additional properties (such as initial value) you pass to FormField will be forwarded to this component.
+The component may be custom as long it supports the proporties of name, value, onChange (event => {}), while event has either event.value or event.target.value.

 ```
 function
+object
 ```

 **error**